English expedition to Portugal (1662–1668): Portugal and Spain

-Once in Portugal the British regiments at once were put into action but in the first few months of deployment, difficulties arose from the opposition of many Portuguese officers.
-To add to this, the Portuguese treated the British with contempt, not the least because of their protestant religion.
-Despite this the Portuguese soon recognised that the British were the more reliable component in the army and made a more serious impression on the Spanish than other troops in the Portuguese Army.
+Once in Portugal, the English troops at once were put into action but in the first few months of deployment, difficulties arose from the opposition of many Portuguese officers.
+To add to this, the Portuguese treated the English with contempt, not the least because of their Protestant faith.
+Despite this, the Portuguese soon recognised that the English were the most reliable troops fighting on their side and made a more serious impression on the Spanish than other troops in the Portuguese Army.
 The brigade, however, suffered with sickness, which accounted for many losses, and battle casualties were rarely ever replaced from home.

-The British army uniform had red jackets (doublets) as a colour having been established during the Elizabethan times.
-By the 1660s red had become the predominant colour in British uniforms since the creation of the New Model Army in 1645.
+The uniform of the English soldiers had red jackets (doublets) as a colour having been established during the Elizabethan times.
+By the 1660s red had become the predominant colour in English military uniforms since the creation of the New Model Army in 1645.
 The regiment of infantry or horse was usually just designated as a regiment number, and not by the name of the colonel as was custom at the time.
-The first colonel was Murrough O'Brien, 1st Earl of Inchiquin, who also commanded the British Brigade in the early stages.
-In 1662 he was succeeded, by the Frederick Schomberg, 1st Duke of Schomberg in 1663 who was sent as military adviser to Lisbon with the secret approval of Charles II.
-Louis XIV of France, in order not to infringe the treaty just made with Spain, deprived Schomberg of his French officers.
-In the field, however, the regiment was commanded by Michael Dongan, later by Lawrence Dempsey and finally by Frederick's son Meinhardt Schomberg.
-The first infantry regiment was commanded by Henry Pearson while the second infantry regiment was commanded by James Apsley as colonel, and also Francis Moore as acting colonel.
-In 1665 the 2nd regiment was commanded by William Sheldon.
+The first colonel was Murrough O'Brien, 1st Earl of Inchiquin, who also commanded the brigade in the early stages.
+In 1662 he was succeeded by Frederick Schomberg in 1663 who was sent as military adviser to Lisbon with the secret approval of Charles II.
+Louis XIV, in order not to infringe the treaty he had just signed with Spain, deprived Schomberg of his French officers.
+In the field, however, the brigade was commanded by Michael Dongan, later by Lawrence Dempsey and finally by Frederick's son Meinhardt Schomberg.
+The first regiment was commanded by Henry Pearson while the second infantry regiment was commanded by James Apsley as colonel, and also Francis Moore as acting colonel.
+In 1665 the second regiment was commanded by William Sheldon.

 In the spring of 1663, a Spanish army under the command of Don Juan de Austria, son of Philip IV of Spain, had overrun the greater part of south Portugal with the important city of Évora taken on 22 May.
 This opened up for potential march on Lisbon, 135 km to the west.
-The British brigade moved with the Portuguese army under Sancho Manoel de Vilhena.
+The brigade moved with the Portuguese army under Sancho Manoel de Vilhena.
 The first battle took place near Degebe in June where a Spanish attempt to cross the river was defeated.
 Following this the army met up with the Spanish army outside Évora.
 At the Battle of Ameixial fought nearby, the Anglo-Portuguese swiftly defeated the Spanish - Juan of Austria's standard was captured when his squadron was almost wiped out.
 The standard was later presented to King Afonso VI of Portugal himself.
 The Spanish casualties were very high, all of their artillery and baggage was captured, and the army was forced to retreat to Badajoz in Extremadura.
-The Spanish garrison of Évora nearly 3,700 men was then besieged but they being abandoned, capitulated on 24 June without a single casualty being inflicted on the British brigade.
+The Spanish garrison of Évora nearly 3,700 men was then besieged but they being abandoned, capitulated on 24 June without a single casualty being inflicted on the brigade.